 The resulting high levels of cortisol can cause insomnia, digestive problems, weight gain especially around the middle, low sex drive, body aches and pains and low mood.
 Sound familiar?
 Some of the exact same signs of menopause.

-So briefly, stress exacerbates, aggravates and heightens the signs of menopause.
+So briefly, stress and menopause together exacerbates, aggravates and heightens the signs of menopause itself.

 Throw in the heat of summer and our increased consumption of alcohol over the festive period, and you are at risk of having your menopause signs out of control.